 Finding a truly good paella in Barcelona can be complicated, especially these days when anyone with a handful of rice, a jar of broth, and a picture of the dish outside their tourist-trap establishment can claim to have the best paella in town.
 Don't worry, you don't have to go to Valencia to taste this traditional dish.
-Barcelona does paella right, and our list of 10 of the best restaurants for paellas and rice dishes will guide you in the right direction.
+Barcelona does paella right, and if you see 'arros', or 'rice' on the menu, don't scoff.
+The Catalans adore their rice dishes, which are more brothy than your standard paella, and just as gorgeous.
+Our list of the best restaurants for paellas and rice dishes is here to guide you in the right direction.

 At 7 Portes they do a lot of things, all of them good, but some will be remembered with a special sentiment – the starters to local family dinners, for example, including ham, anchovies and croquettes, and some amazing cod fritters that will still be tingling your taste buds between courses.
 If the start of the meal is a surprise, wait until the main course arrives.
 Try their fantastic paella Parellada, which is exactly what more than 70 percent of the clientle order.
 The deletctable rice comes with monkfish, mussels, squid, lobster, minced pork, 'botifarra' sausage and rabbit.
 And all the seafood is peeled to save you the work and let you get tucked straight into the pleasure.